Contents

 5

-Outcome: 75% of deals closed without founder
+Outcome: Normal deals advancing without founder in the room

 6